Effects of electron scattering on the topological properties of nanowires: Majorana fermions from disorder and superlattices: Abstract

 \section{Abstract}

-We focus on inducing topological state from regular, or irregular scattering in (i) p-wave superconducting and (ii) proximity coupled Rashba wires.
-We find that while disorder is detrimental to topological state in p-wave wires, we find that it can {\it induce} topological state in Rashba wires contrary to common expectations.
-We find that the total phase space area of the topological state is conserved for long disordered wires, and can be even increased in an appropriately engineered superlattice potential.
+We focus on inducing topological state from regular, or irregular scattering in (i) p-wave superconducting wires and (ii) Rashba wires proximity coupled to an s-wave superconductor.
+We find that contrary to common expectations the topological properties of both systems are fundamentally different: In p-wave wires, disorder generally has a detrimental effect on the topological order and the topological state is destroyed beyond a critical disorder strength.
+In contrast, in Rashba wires, which are relevant for recent experiments, disorder can {\it induce} topological order, reducing the need for quasiballistic samples to obtain Majorana fermions.
+Moreover, we find that the total phase space area of the topological state is conserved for long disordered Rashba wires, and can even be increased in an appropriately engineered superlattice potential.

-The recent observation of a zero-bias peak in the Andreev conductance of superconducting InSb nanowire heterostructures~\cite{mourik12} has been attributed to Majorana fermions arising in quantum wires with effective topological superconducting order~\cite{Kitaev01,Lutchyn10,Oreg10}.
-Similar observations were consequentially reported by other groups~\cite{Deng12, Das12}.
-Apart from their fundamental importance (being particles that are their own antiparticles), Majorana fermions are also of technological importance as they provide a physical setting for topological quantum computing which is expected to be resistant to decoherence~\cite{Kitaev01,Top_QC, Alicea11}.